yasin-azadi/pdf-to-text-ocr/README.md

 - 🖼️ Image preprocessing to improve OCR quality and accuracy.
 - 🎯 High text extraction accuracy for both printed and scanned documents.
 - ⚡ Fast and easy-to-use interface.
-- 🌍 Supports multiple languages (if enabled).
+- 🌍 Supports multiple languages.

 ---